 - Are you financially ready to buy a home?
 If not, creating a budget to allocate your income is a good place to start.

 - Can you commit to living in a home for at least 5 years?
 Building equity largely depends on market conditions; in a normal market it takes time to recoup the expense of buying a home.
 Knowing you can stay makes it less likely you’d have to sell in a down market.

 - Is your job and income steady and stable?
 How is your credit score?
 You need at least 2 years of a steady job and income history to get most loans.
-Some home buyers are just out of school and/or choose to live debt free, so they have no FICO score since they are not on the radar of credit agencies.
+Some home buyers are just out of school and/or choose to live debt free so have no FICO score since they are not on the radar of credit agencies.
 If you do not have a FICO score, you've recently graduated or changed jobs, talk to a good lender about getting a loan based on your bank account, schooling or past job history.
 Contact Sonoran Sky Real Estate for quality lender referrals.

 - Know your FICO score Currently you can get a FHA loan with a FICO score of 600.
 That’s lower than it’s been in years.

-- Do you pay off your credit card debt quickly?
+- Do you pay off credit card and other debt quickly?
 Keeping your Debt to Income ratio (DTI) low will help you qualify for a better mortgage.
-Typically, a lender will want to see your DTI around 45% with the new mortgage calculated in.
+Typically, a lender will want to see your DTI around 45% with the new mortgage added.

 - Does your budget include putting money aside for an emergency fund?
 Whether you rent or buy, it’s wise to have at least 3 months of living expenses set aside.

 - Do you have money saved for a down payment and closing costs?
 Depending on the loan most folks will need at least 3.5% down.
-But putting 20% allows you to waive paying for loan insurance, which will save you money!
-And of course, the more you put down the lower your monthly payment will be and the more you'll save on interest.
-You'll also need to cover the closing costs which are about 2% to 3% of the purchase price.
+Putting 20% down allows you to waive the loan insurance, which will save you money!
+And of course, the more you put down the more you'll save on interest.
+You'll also need to cover the closing costs which are about 1-1/2% to 3% of the purchase price.